How does Shared Ownership work?

 Shared Ownership FAQs

-Our dedicated resale team offers advice and support throughout the process and you will be provided with a reselling pack once you complete an intention to sell form.
+Our dedicated resale team offers advice and support throughout the process and you will be provided with a reselling pack once you submit an intention to sell form.

 Yes.
-You can gradually purchase more shares of your house through a process called ‘Staircasing’.
-You can go through the staircasing process up to three times.
-It is up to each leaseholder if you want to go through this process.
+You can gradually purchase more shares of your home through a process called ‘Staircasing’.
+Staircasing is optional, so it’s up to you whether you want to buy more shares.

 As you buy more shares in the property, you pay less rent.
-This is because the rent you pay is based on the number of shares Peabody New Homes have in the home.
+This is because the rent you pay is based on the share that Peabody New Homes retains.

 Each time you staircase we carry out a property valuation.
 You buy shares at the current market value, rather than the price you bought the first share.

-The scheme also provides access to new build homes, which are often more energy-efficient and located in desirable areas, at a fraction of their full market price.
+The scheme also provides access to new build homes, which are often more energy-efficient and located in desirable areas, by buying a share rather than the full market value upfront.

-Although Shared Ownership is a stepping-stone towards owning your own property, you are still a tenant and therefore need to ensure rent payments happen on time or risk eviction or repossession.
+Although Shared Ownership is a stepping-stone towards owning your own property, you are still a tenant and therefore need to ensure rent payments are made on time or your home could be at risk.

 Most Shared Owners are also not allowed to sub-let their properties unless they seek permission from their landlords or own 100% of the property.
 In addition, you may not qualify for first-time buyer stamp duty exemption.